Specialism

 Planning application timeframes provide a structured framework for the decision-making process.
 Local authorities are, in theory, bound by specific time limits within which they must review and determine applications.
 These timeframes are meant to ensure that decisions are made on schedule, preventing unnecessary delays.

 Timeframes should help in the efficient allocation of resources for the council.
 By establishing specific periods for reviewing applications, authorities can plan their workload and allocate staff and resources accordingly.
-If all this works as it should do, applications can be processed in a systematic manner without overwhelming the capacity of the LPA.
+If all this works as it should, applications can be processed in a systematic manner without overwhelming the capacity of the LPA.

 Architect underdoing contract administration in construction is sat at a makeshift desk with her laptop and printed drawings verifying that the internal renovations are being completed as her the architects technical and construction drawings